It's funny how life doesn't always work out to our expectations.

-But we'll get to that later.
+We'll get to that later.

 "Kairi, seriously.
 I don't think he's cute or attractive or even nice.
-I don't like him…end of story."
+I don't like him.
+End of story."

 "Whatever," I mumbled back at her, ignoring the proud smile on her lips.

-"Goodbye, Kai," I cut her off and began backing out of the driveway, ignoring the indignant yelp from her.
-I waved over my shoulder and drove the few…feet down the street back to mine and Sora's house, parking on the curb because Sora's car was in the driveway.
+"Goodbye, Kai!"
+I cut her off and began backing out of the driveway, ignoring the indignant yelp from her.
+I waved over my shoulder and drove the few…yards down the street back to mine and Sora's house, parking on the curb because Sora's car was in the driveway.
 I turned off the car and pocketed the keys, hopping out and slamming the door shut, jogging up the walkway and into the house.

 "Hello?"
 I called out, unsure where Sora was.